Edmond Stanley: Political career

-He was Commissioner of Appeals 1795-98, and became Commissioner of Accounts in 1802.
+He was Commissioner of Appeals 1795–98, and became Commissioner of Accounts in 1802.
 He voted with the government against a proposal for an enquiry into the causes of the 1798 Rising, and (again with the Administration) in favour of the Act of Union 1800 in 1799 and 1800 which dissolved and abolished the Parliament of Ireland.
 In 1798 he was sent under a special commission to Cork to preside at the treason trials held there in the wake of the Rising.
 He was knighted in 1807.

 Judge

 The court system in Prince of Wales Island became fully developed as a consequence of the 1807 Charter of Justice, whereby the British Crown established the right to a permanent Court of Judicature in the settlement of Penang.
 This was followed by the appointment of the first Supreme Court judge in 1807, designated as the 'Recorder', and Sir Edmond assumed office in 1808 as the First Recorder of the Supreme Court of Penang, where he is acknowledged as such and honoured to this day by the Penang Bar.
 At the same time, Sir Stamford Raffles, founder of Singapore, was the first registrar of the Supreme Court.
 (The designation 'Judge' was subsequently substituted for that of 'Recorder'.)
 The Supreme Court of Penang, which was first housed at Fort Cornwallis, was opened on 31 May 1808.

-Stanley left Penang in December 1816 on being transferred to the Madras Presidency in 1817 as puisne judge.
-He was subsequently appointed Chief Justice of the Madras Supreme Court on 17 May 1820 in succession to Sir John Henry Newbolt.
+Stanley left Penang in December 1816 on being transferred to the Madras Presidency in the colonial British India in 1817 as puisne judge.
+He was subsequently appointed Chief Justice of the Madras Supreme Court (presently known as Madras High Court) on 17 May 1820 in succession to Sir John Henry Newbolt.